Last Updated on August 20, 2023 by Lori Geurin

-Physical Symptoms Of Stress Can Include:
+Physical Symptoms Of Stress Include:

-- Aches and pains in various parts of the body.
+- Aches and pains in various parts of the body

-- Feelings of lethargy.
+- Feelings of exhaustion

-- Tense muscles and clenched teeth.
+- Tense muscles and clenched teeth

-- Constant headaches.
+- Constant headaches

-- Being unable to sleep.
+- Being unable to sleep

-- Sweaty hands and feet.
+- Sweaty hands and feet

-- Feeling run down, leaving the body more prone to infection and colds.
+- Feeling run down, leaving the body more prone to infection and colds

-Often, we are unaware that our stress is causing these symptoms.
-In fact, we can get caught up in a cycle where we become more stressed because we are constantly feeling unwell.
-In many cases, there will be no further cause for alarm, provided we find ways to deal with our stress.
+Often, we’re unaware that our stress can cause these symptoms.
+In fact, we can get caught up in a cycle where we become more stressed because we’re feeling unwell.
+Often, there will be no further cause for alarm, provided we find ways to deal with our stress.

-We need to deal with stress holistically.
-Our emotional pain can lead to physical pain, and vice versa.
-Therefore, it is important to deal with all aspects of our lives, both physically and mentally, in your efforts to fight the symptoms of stress.
+It’s important to deal with stress holistically.
+Emotional pain can lead to physical pain, and vice versa.
+So, it’s imperative to deal with all aspects of your life, both physically and mentally, in your efforts to fight the symptoms of stress.

 5 Simple Ways To Relieve Stress And Relax